Heterogeneous Multi-agent Zero-Shot Coordination by Coevolution: Experiments

-To examine the importance of considering heterogeneity more purely, we implement a simplified variant of MAZE, called Vanilla MAZE (V-MAZE), which uses the fixed pairing strategy, updates the policies without considering the diversity term in the objective function, and does not use the archive for partner selection.
-That is, V-MAZE maintains two populations of agents and partners, and after fixing the agent-partner pairs at the beginning, it iteratively updates each policy by maximizing the reward.
-We compare V-MAZE with SP~\citep{sp,sp2} and PP~\citep{pp}, which use self-play and single-population play, respectively.
-Their training curves are shown in Figure~\ref{fig:aa and fc}, reflecting the change of the average reward of the agents in the agent population.
-As expected, on the homogeneous layout \emph{CR}, V-MAZE achieves similar performance to PP. While on the other three layouts with heterogeneity, V-MAZE achieves better performance clearly, showing the necessity of distinguishing the two players explicitly, i.e., considering the heterogeneity.
-The superiority of PP over SP also shows the advantage of population training.
+We first investigate if considering heterogeneity is valuable during the training process. \fix{To purely and clearly examine the importance of considering heterogeneity, we implement the \textit{simplest variant} of MAZE,} i.e., V-MAZE, which uses the fixed pairing strategy, updates the policies without considering the diversity term in the objective function, and does not use the archive for partner selection.
+That is, the only difference between V-MAZE and SP is that V-MAZE maintains two separate populations of agents and partners.
+We compare V-MAZE with SP and PP, which use self-play and single-population play, respectively. \fix{Note that we did not include the results of the methods (TrajeDi, FCP, and MEP), because they have other complex mechanisms, such as diversity-based updates to improve ZSC ability, and thus the performance difference cannot be purely attributed to the mechanism of considering heterogeneity.}

+The training curves are shown in Figure~\ref{fig:main fig}, reflecting the change in the average reward of the agents during the training phase.
+In all the six heterogeneous environments, V-MAZE achieves better performance clearly, showing the necessity of considering the heterogeneity and distinguishing the two players explicitly.
+Besides, we use a larger scale network to train SP and PP agents on the heterogeneous layout \emph{AA} in Section~\ref{sec:further studies}.
+With more generations (i.e., almost three times of V-MAZE), SP and PP still perform worse than V-MAZE.
+This indicates that the heterogeneous skills of both players cannot be mastered well at the same time even with enhanced representation ability and more data, further strengthening our conclusions. \fix{The test performance with unknown partners (defined in Section~\ref{rq2} in Table~\ref{tab:baseline-test} align with the training curves, i.e., V-MAZE $>$ PP $>$ SP}.